 At the outbreak of the war Eric was with the 80th Heavy Anti-Aircraft Regiment, a Territorial Unit of the Royal Artillery.
 They went to France in 1939 with the British Expeditionary Force and Eric was later evacuated at Dunkirk.

-1446181 Sergeant Eric Arnold, 194 Bty 80 HAA Regiment, Royal Artillery saw action in North Africa and on 12th December 1942, the section in which he was serving, was under shell fire from the enemy and given orders to disperse in order to avoid casualties.
-Subsequently receiving a further order to return as the section was going out of action.
+Eric served with 194 Battery during the Battle of Britain and the Blitz, before they were sent to North Africa.
+On 12th December 1942 the section in which he was serving was under shell fire from the enemy and given orders to disperse in order to avoid casualties.
+They subsequently received a further order to return to the gun position as the section was going out of action.

-Sergeant Arnold then started out, together with three of his detachment, to return to his gun position but on the way one soldier was slightly wounded.
-Sgt Arnold leaving the wounded soldier in the care of the others, continued alone.
+Eric then started out, together with three of his detachment, to return to their guns.
+On the way one soldier was slightly wounded so Eric continued alone, leaving the wounded soldier in the care of the other.

 Although an extensive search was made at the time, he was not seen again and no further news was received concerning him.
-In January 1944 he was declared dead, killed in action.
+It was not until January 1944 that Eric, age 23, was declared dead, killed in action.

 1446181 Sergeant Eric Arnold, Royal Artillery, has no known grave and is commemorated on Medjez-el-Bab Memorial, Tunisia.
 He is remembered in Thame on the War Memorial and on a memorial on his parents’ grave in St Mary’s churchyard.